flutter/flutter-intellij/docs/testing.md

 Activity.
 One the next page, use Kotlin and minimum API level 16.
 Let the system stabilize (Gradle sync).

-Close the editor for content_main.xml.
-Switch the Project view to the Project Files mode.
+Switch the Project view to
+the Project Files mode.
 Collapse the Gradle window if it is open.

 ### Create a Flutter module